Personal Safety Tips

 Personal crime is frightening.
 Once you are aware of crime risks, your common sense will be your best defense.
 Learn to trust your instincts.

-At home, install and use a wide angle peephole in your door.
+At home, use deadbolts exterior doors and install and use a wide angle peephole in your front door.
 Don't open doors to strangers or unexpected persons.
 If someone asks to make a call from your telephone, offer to make the call yourself.
 The number one entry point into a home is usually through a unlocked door or window.
 Be sure to secure your home.
 Be aware of strange phone calls.
 Never volunteer your name or address to unknown persons.
 If you go home and see anything out of the ordinary, don't go into your home.
 Go to a neighbor's house or a phone booth or use your cell phone and call the police.

 Protect your purse and your money.
 Don't leave your purse unattended or dangling.
 Carry as little cash as possible and don't flash cash which can make you a more attractive target.
 If confronted by a robber, remain calm.
 Give him what he wants.